right-rudder/blitz/src/content/blog/_introducing-n345pk-blitz-aviations-new-cirrus-sr22t.md

 This aircraft allows our instructors to teach not only traditional stick-and-rudder skills but also the modern glass cockpit proficiency that’s increasingly essential in today’s aviation careers.

-## Meet the Fleet—Now Featuring N345PK
+## Meet the Fleet, Now Featuring N345PK

 With the addition of N345PK, Blitz Aviation’s fleet becomes even more diverse and capable.
 [Explore our full fleet here](/about/our-fleet/) to see the variety of aircraft available for every stage of training, from primary instruction to commercial preparation.